tabbykat113/lm-studio-adapter/README.md

 This extension integrates [LM Studio](https://lmstudio.ai/) with Visual Studio Code's chat feature, allowing you to use your locally hosted language models within the editor's native chat interface.

+This is an alternative to the [LM Studio BYOK Extension](https://github.com/pierceboggan/lmstudio-byok) written from scratch to actually support tool calling models, native tokenization features, and JIT model loading from the LM Studio SDK.

 ## Features

 *   **Seamless Integration:** Use your LM Studio models directly in the VS Code chat panel.
 *   **Model Selection:** Automatically lists and makes available all downloaded LLMs from your LM Studio instance.
+*   **JIT Model Loading:** If JIT is enabled in LM Studio, the extension will load models automatically.
+Otherwise requires manually loading the model first.
 *   **Tool Calling Support:** Supports tool calling capabilities if your model is trained for it.
 *   **Manual Refresh:** A command to manually refresh the list of available models.